lunardao/research/optout/banana_hack.md

 **Important:** Test it few times without a sim card.
 After each reboot dial `*#06#` to confirm the IMEI number was edited.
 To maintain privacy, remove the phone back cover before the IMEI edit.
 When the phone turns off to reboot take off the battery and exchange sim cards.
 Assemble and power on.

 ### 3. Expert Setup - Replacing OS

+This setup replace the originall KaiOS with Gerda OS.
+Gerda OS by default has no Google services and IMEI randomization is semi-automatized (a user does not have to type the IMEI manually just pushes a button to randomize).
+However the installation requires good knowledge of Linux and the logic behind phone's backend and bootloader.

 *To be tested and docummented soon.*